 The only other major issue breeders are aware of is that their combs are huge, which results in them being sensitive to cold weather.

 While the breed itself does well in the cold, their comb can easily be damaged.
 To avoid this, many breeders tend to place petroleum jelly on their combs, which helps prevent frostbite and lubricate the combs and keep them warm.

 Other than that, there are no known issues with the Delaware breed.
 Delawares aren’t more susceptible to common chicken diseases than other breeds.

 You can check out the video below if you’d like to see a live Delaware chicken.

-If you’re building a backyard flock or want a small addition to your homestead, the Delaware breed can be a good pick.
+If you’re building a backyard flock or want a small addition to your homestead, the Delaware chicken can be a good choice.